-Drawing on the collective expertise of the K-12 strategy group, this guide is positioned to serve as a tool box for anyone working with undocumented students at the K-12 level.
-Throughout this guide, we address critical subject areas such as college access and financial aid, cultural competency, legal considerations, and practical counseling strategies.
-All students, regardless of their immigration status, have immense potential and dreams.
-With the proper support, undocumented students can achieve their potential.
+Drawing on the collective expertise of the K-12 strategy group, this guide positioned to serve as a tool box for anyone working with undocu- mented students at the K-12 level.
+Throughout this guide, we address critical subject areas such as college access and financial aid, cultural competency, legal considerations, and counseling practical strategies. ΑII students, regardless of their immigration status, have immense potential dreams.
+With the proper support, undocustudents mented achieve their can potential.